Blink-182's Mark Hoppus reveals he is now "cancer free"

 — ϻ𝔞Ⓡ𝔨 𝐇𝑜Ƥ𝐩ย𝓼 (@markhoppus) September 29, 2021

-Last Monday (September 20), Hoppus wrote on Instagram that his hair was “growing back white” following treatment.
+Last Monday (September 20), Hoppus wrote on Instagram that his hair appeared to be “growing back white” following treatment.

 “It’s so strange to have hair growing back more on my head while my leg hair continues to fall out further and further down, now at the bottom of my shins,” he said.
 “I’ve been in chemotherapy for five months and TODAY the hair on my shins decides it’s time to peace out?
 Cancer is weird.”